-The United States said this weekend they would withdraw Patriot air defense systems from Turkey, supposedly because the batteries are needed elsewhere to defend against threats from Iran and North Korea.
+The United States said this weekend it would withdraw Patriot air defense systems from Turkey, supposedly because the batteries are needed elsewhere to defend against threats from Iran and North Korea.

-This official explanation, as reported by The New York Times on Monday, is difficult to believe, especially when a statement from the United States embassy in Ankara said the missiles were sent back for “critical modernization upgrades.”
+This official explanation, as reported by The New York Times, is difficult to believe, especially when a statement from the United States embassy in Ankara said the missiles were sent back for “critical modernization upgrades.”

 Patriots from Turkey’s NATO allies Germany, the Netherlands and the United States were deployed to the country’s southern border in 2012 after a Turkish jet was shot down by Syrian air defenses.
-The Spanish took over from the Dutch earlier this year while the Germans have said they will pull their deployment by 2016.
+The Spanish took over from the Dutch earlier this year while the Germans have said they will pull out in 2016.

 The systems have not been called on to intercept a single missile and their deployment was seen more as a reassurance of Western countries’ commitment to Turkey’s security than anything else.